-By comparing the delays in fig. 13 to those in fig. 12, we notice that they are almost identical, which shows that nonhotspot traffic stays virtually unaffected by the presence of hot spots in the network, thus proving the excellent QoS properties of this switch.
+By comparing the delays with and without the presence of hotspots, both shown in fig. 13 for comparison, we notice that they are almost identical, which shows that non-hotspot traffic stays virtually unaffected by the presence of hot spots in the network, thus proving the excellent QoS properties of this switch.
 Not shown in the plots is the throughput (utilization) of the hotspot destinations (remember that the load offered to them is 100%).
 Under smooth traffic this output utilization was consistently over 99%; under bursty traffic, it ranged from 92% to 98%.